 Working with a team of Kingfisher experts including internal and external auditors, we collate and analyse annual data submissions from Kingfisher’s ten operating companies and its offices.
 We cover around 150 data points on issues ranging from property energy, transport, waste and water to community investment and employee diversity.

 We ensure Kingfisher’s Sustainability Report contains correct, robust data, contributing to an insightful overview of the company’s progress against targets and milestones.
 Information on the financial, economic, social and environmental value generated by Kingfisher is also included in the group’s separate annual report.

 About the partner

-Kingfisher is Europe’s largest home improvement retailer with over 1,150 stores in ten countries in Europe and Asia.
-It employs 79,000 people, has annual sales of over £11 billion and nearly six million customers shop in its stores every week.
+Kingfisher is Europe’s largest home improvement retailer with over 1,200 stores in ten countries across Europe, Russia and Turkey.
+It employs 77,000 people, has annual sales of over £11 billion.